BedrockStreaming/hsdo/README.md

 backend http-back
 server-template mywebapp 1-10 127.0.0.2:80 check disabled
 ```
-You will have this kind of statistique page :
+You will have this kind of statistic page :

 ![](doc/backend-servers-list.png)